Texas Longhorns women's volleyball: 2013–2018

 The program continued to excel following their national championship.
 In 2013 and 2014, they won the Big 12 and advanced to the national semifinals.
 In 2015, they once again won the Big 12 and advanced to the national championship game, but lost to Nebraska.
 In 2016, they finished second in the Big 12, snapping a streak of five consecutive Big 12 titles.
 However, they once again advanced to the national championship game, this time losing to Stanford.

 Texas, with a perfect 16–0 record, won the Big 12 championship in 2017 for the tenth time.
 In the 2017 NCAA tournament Texas was again eliminated by Stanford, this time by a 3–0 score in the Regional Final.

 In 2018, despite two losses to nemesis, and eventual National Champion, Stanford during the regular season, Texas continued its winning ways at the conference level by easily clinching the Big 12 with a 15–1 record.

 Texas was seeded #5 in the 2018 NCAA Tournament.
 Texas defeated Stephen F Austin in the first round and Texas State in the second round each by a 3–0 score.
 Texas next beat Michigan 3–1 in the third round.
 However, Texas then lost 0–3 to #4 seed and regional host BYU in the Regional Final.

-Texas reached the Regional Final (round of 8) thirteen years in a row (2006-2018), advanced to the Final Four in 8 of 12 years (2008–2010, 2012–2016), and had three runner-up finishes 2009, 2015–2016, but won the NCAA championship just once over this period (in 2012).
+Texas reached the Regional Final (round of 8) thirteen years in a row (2006–2018), advanced to the Final Four in 8 of 12 years (2008–2010, 2012–2016), and had three runner-up finishes 2009, 2015–2016, but won the NCAA championship just once over this period (in 2012).

-20192022 (National Title)
+20192024 (Two National Titles)

 Early in 2019, Texas had yet another loss to eventual National Champion Stanford and their first ever loss to an improved (final ranking #24) Rice team but also had two significant early season wins over (#4) Minnesota and (#17) BYU.
 During conference play, Texas swept NCAA #1 and undefeated Baylor 3–0 at home in late October in Austin to become the new NCAA #1.
 However, Baylor returned the favor by defeating Texas 3–2 in Waco in mid-November to retake NCAA #1.
 Texas at 15-1 was 2019 co-champion of the Big 12 with Baylor.